Registering devices

 2. In the Data tab, select From Text in the top menu bar.

-3. Select the CSV file you want to import by browsing for it (in this case the template file that you have downloaded from the Cumulocity IoT platform).
+3. Select the CSV file you want to import by browsing for it (in this case the template file that you have downloaded from the Cumulocity platform).

 4. In Step 1 of the Text Import Wizard, leave the default settings and click Next.